ayatokura/ai-openscale/Template.md

 {:faq: data-hd-content-type='faq'}

 # TITLE
-{: #hashtagtext}
+{: #type-your-topic-id-here}

-Introductory text
+Type your short description here.
 {: shortdesc}

-More text.
+A paragraph

-- bullets
+- with bullets
-- bullets
+- with more bullets